MicroStrategy/rest-api-docs/docs/common-workflows/manage-subscriptions/create-subscription-for-multi-content.md

 ---
-title: Create Subscription for Multi Content
+title: Create subscription for multi content
 description: This workflow sample demonstrates how to create email subscriptions with multiple types of content contained within them.
 ---